 Washing Machine technique

-What does a washing machine and our mind have in common?
+What do a washing machine and our mind have in common?
 Once you put something it in, they both spin it around again, and again, and again, until they are stopped.

 I’ve learned how to stop the washing machine in my mind and it’s really simple: I make lists.
 I have not looked for the science on this yet but my experience has taught me that once I write something in my mind down, my mind relaxes (once again, writing it down by hand versus on a laptop or phone).